This post was created as in partnership with Imperial Sugar. All thoughts and opinions are 100% my own.

 - Graham crackers: I love a classic graham cracker crust!
 But you can switch things up with Oreos, biscoff cookies, or finely crushed iced oatmeal cookies instead!

 How to Make this Recipe

-- Use a food processor to crush the graham crackers into fine crumbs.
+- Use a food processor (affiliate link) to crush the graham crackers into fine crumbs.
 Add a little sugar and melted butter, then pulse until the crumbs are evenly moistened.